sigurdga/django-by-errors/doc/index.rst

 .. image:: page_not_found.png

-The page suggests that you should append "recipes/" to the address field of your browser.
-Go ahead, try it, and see that you get the first "It worked!" page again as there were no errors, but also, no contents.
+The page suggests that you should add ``/recipes/`` to the address field of your browser.
+In the urls.py you have created a rule that sends everything starting with ``recipes/`` to the recipes app.
+Go ahead, add recipes to the browser location, and see that you get the first "It worked!" page again as there were no errors, but also, no contents.

 ***************************